dorrzun/lu-playground/README.md

 - Dependency Injection/Inversion of Control (IOC)
 - Encapsulation, Separation of Concern and Design By Contract
 - JavaDoc: How to use it and why it's important
-- Unit Testing with JUnit 5

 **Tier II: Making Bank (Accounts)**
-- What is Failing Fast?
+- What is Failing Fast and Offensive/Defensive Programming?
-- What is a Offensive/Defensive Programming?
+- What are Annotations?
+- Lombok: Boilerplate Be Gone!
 - Polymorphism
-- Encapsulation
-- Separation of Concern
-- Validation Libraries & Annotations
+- Validation Libraries
+- Unit Testing with JUnit 5

 **Tier III: Bringing Home The Bankon**
+- Working with JSON
-- Service Oriented Design
+- Service Oriented Architecture
 - Complete a business process/workflow from start to finish
 - TBD

+**(BONUS) Tier IV: Banking With (Spring) Boot**
+- Light intro to the Spring Boot Framework
+- RESTful APIs & Best Practices
+- Swagger

+**(BONUS) Tier V: Java, the Double Shot**
+-

+- TBD

+**(BONUS) Tier VI:**
+- Lazy Evaluation
+- Optionals
+- Streams
+- Lambda Functions and "Functional" Iteration
+- Switch Expressions (Switch Case's Cooler Twin)

 ### Dependencies
 * This repository uses Gradle to manage its dependencies
-* Ensure you have Java installed on your machine and your $JAVA_HOME environment variable is set appropriately
+* Ensure you have the Java Development Kit (JDK) installed on your machine and that the $JAVA_HOME env. variable is set appropriately

 ## Getting Started
 * Install [VSCode](https://code.visualstudio.com/Download)